lgeurts/dwm-dotfiles/README.md

 #### Credits:

 Huge thanks to my colleagues at Flouze.
-I can't even count the number of times they have helped me when I was messing up.
-And a big shout-out to Mihail Rutskiy because his code lead me to try out dwm as a whole.
+I can't even count the number of times they have helped me when I was messing up. <3

-<3